valentimarco/Giorgio-Minecraft/README.md

 # Giorgio-Minecraft

-The best gui for manage your minecraft servers using remix and golang!
+The best gui for manage your minecraft servers using nuxt and golang!